wandb/slate/source/includes/_logging.md

 to build your model.

-You can set the configuration values directly and access them as ordinary variables, or you can import variables from tensorflow flags or argparse output.
+You can set the configuration values directly and access them as ordinary variables, or you can import variables from tensorflow flags or argparse objects to integrate with pre-existing code.

 ### File-Based Configs